Learning Optimized Risk Scores: Supporting Material for Seizure Prediction

 \subsection{Problem Description}

-Patients who suffer from traumatic brain injury are monitored via \textit{continuous electroencephalography} (cEEG).
-Based on current clinical standards, neurologists undergo extensive training to recognize a large set of patterns in cEEG output \citep[see][and Figure \ref{Fig::cEEGPatterns}]{hirsch2013american}.
+Patients who suffer from traumatic brain injury (e.g., due to a ruptured brain aneurysm) often experience seizures while they are in intensive care.
+Since seizures are not outwardly visible in this setting, but may lead to irreversible brain damage, patients who are brought into the ICU are monitored via \emph{continuous electroencephalography} (cEEG).
+Based on current clinical standards, neurologists undergo extensive training to recognize a large set of patterns in cEEG output \citep[see e.g., Figure \ref{Fig::cEEGPatterns} and][]{hirsch2013american}.
 They consider the presence and characteristics of cEEG patterns along with other medical information to evaluate a patient's risk of seizure.
-These risk estimates are used to decide if a patient can be dismissed from the ICU or requires further monitoring, and whether to prescribe a medical invention in order to prevent additional brain injury.
+These risk estimates are used to decide if a patient can be dismissed from the ICU, kept for further monitoring, or prescribed a medical intervention to avert potential brain injury.
+In practice, hospitals have a limited number of cEEG monitors that may be poorly assigned between patients in the ICU.
+Given reliable estimates of seizure risk, patients with a low risk of seizure can be taken off monitoring to free up monitors for new patients.